Tinkerforge/doc/en/source/Hardware/Bricklets/IO4.rst

 features of :ref:`Bricks <product_overview_bricks>` by external digital inputs and outputs.

-The Bricklet features 4 pins that can be independently configured as digital inputs or outputs.
-Each input pin can additionally be configured with pull-ups or as interrupt source.
+The Bricklet features 4 I/O pins that can be independently configured as digital inputs or outputs.
+Each input pin can additionally be configured with a pull-up or as interrupt source.
 Via terminal blocks all signals can be accessed.
 Two additional terminal blocks deliver 3.3V and GND.

 Human interfaces, such as switches, push-buttons and LEDs are typical applications of this Bricklet.

-Hardware version 1.1 adds GND pins nearby the 4 signal pins to allow easier access between signal pins and GND.
+Hardware version 1.1 adds GND pins nearby the 4 I/O pins to allow easier access between I/O pins and GND.

 Technical Specifications